Greece Moments Greece Moments

 The port of Kini

 Some palm trees have been planted on the narrow stretch of beach, and reed umbrellas provide the necessary shade.
-You can reach the place by bus as well as by rental car.
-In the evening, when the sun shines between the neighboring islands of Kea and Kythnos sinking into the Aegean Sea, Kini is the perfect place to enjoy the play of colors.
+You can reach the village by bus or by rental car.
+In the evening, when the sun sinks between the neighbouring islands of Kea and Kythnos into the Aegean Sea, Kini is the perfect place to enjoy the play of colours.

 syros kini beach